 Their legendary fight continues and Po defeats Tai Lung.
 The Furious Five accept him as their master, his father is proud of the new destiny Po has and Shifu finally finds his inner peace after finding out the result of the battle.

-A happy ending to a great metaphor of life and its unpredictable elements.
-I would recommend “Kung Fu Panda” to children and parents too, for its message, great humour and amazing graphic display.
+A happy ending to a great metaphor for life and its unpredictable elements.
+I would recommend “Kung Fu Panda” to children and parents too, for its message, great humor, and amazing graphical display.

 I will end my article with one of master Oogway’s lines… In life, “there are no accidents”.
 So be there to catch and use the secret messages life is sending you!

 2 thoughts on “The (Kung Fu) Panda Metaphor”